GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-list.md

 -  [Agencies and organization Information in the .gov Registry](https://github.com/cisagov/dotgov-data/blob/main/current-federal.csv)
 -  Modifications to the agency/organization information in Action #2 of agency implementation of OMB 23-22 (agency clarifications to .gov registry information as applied to subdomains)

+Other lists that are candidates but I haven't incorporated include the [CISA list of Federal Civilian Executive Branch Agencies](https://www.cisa.gov/news-events/directives/federal-civilian-executive-branch-agencies-list),

 #### Substantial questions to work out....